Jamarco Jones: Seattle Seahawks

 Jones was selected by the Seattle Seahawks in the fifth round, 168th overall, of the 2018 NFL draft.
 He was placed on injured reserve on September 1, 2018.

 On October 3, 2019, Jones replaced right guard D.J.
 Fluker who was injured during a Thursday Night Football game against the Los Angeles Rams.
 Prior to this point Jones had never played the guard position before.
 The Seahawks defeated the Rams 30–29.
 On December 19, 2020, Jones was placed on injured reserve.

 On November 27, 2021, Jones was placed on injured reserve.
 He was activated on January 1, 2022.

 Tennessee Titans

 On March 17, 2022, Jones signed a two-year contract with the Tennessee Titans.
-He was placed on injured reserve on September 22, 2022.
+He was placed on injured reserve on September 22.

 After being involved in multiple fights during training camp, the Titans released Jones on August 3, 2023.

 Detroit Lions

 On August 11, 2024, Jones signed with the Detroit Lions.
 He was released on August 27, and re-signed to the practice squad.
 Jones signed a reserve/future contract with Detroit on January 20, 2025.
+On September 8, the Lions announced that Jones, who was placed on injured reserve prior to the season, would miss the entire year due to an ankle injury.